Managing Clients

 5. Fill in Email and Phone.

 6. Start typing the Address.
-Google Places will autocomplete it and fill in City, State, and ZIP automatically.
+Google Places will autocomplete it and fill in City, State, and ZIP automatically without closing or submitting the dialog.

 7. Optionally, nest this contact under an existing Account by selecting one from the dropdown.
 If you leave this blank, the contact stays standalone.